 If your Suica card is set as your Express Transit card, simply hold the top of your iPhone or Apple Watch within a few centimeters of the ticket gate scanner when you enter and exit.
 Your iPhone or Apple Watch must be turned on, but it doesn’t have to be connected to a network.
 You don’t need to wake or unlock your device or open an app when you enter or exit the ticket gates.
 You’ll see Done and a checkmark on the display.

-This works for store purchases too. iPhone X users still getting used to the Apple Pay double click side button Face ID gesture really appreciate the simplicity of Express Transit Suica.
+This works for store purchases too. iPhone X/XS/XR users who dislike the Apple Pay double click side button Face ID gesture really appreciate the simplicity of Express Transit Suica.
 Express Transit is also secure:

-Express Transit is not enabled until the iPhone passcode is entered and Touch ID/Face ID is enabled after turning on the device
+- Express Transit is not enabled until the iPhone passcode is entered and Touch ID/Face ID enabled after turning on the device

-Express Transit is automatically disabled when Touch ID/Face ID is disabled
+- Express Transit is disabled when Touch ID/Face ID is disabled

-The video below illustrates Suica Express Transit security on iPhone X:
+The video below illustrates Express Transit security on iPhone X: